 (University Press of America, 1990), p.
 19

-Lou Andreas-Salome (1861-1937) was a German novelist and critic and a pioneering psychoanalyst to whom Freud sometimes referred patients.
-She was also a close confidante of Nietzsche and Rilke.
-'Lou Andreas-Salome: The Audacity to Be Free', a new film based on her extraordinary life, will be released in the United States in Spring 2018.
+Lou Andreas-Salome (1861-1937) was a novelist and a pioneering psychoanalyst to whom Freud sometimes referred patients.
+She was also a confidante of Nietzsche and Rilke.
+'Lou Andreas-Salome: The Audacity to Be Free', a film based on her extraordinary life, is now available on iTunes, Vimeo, Google Play and Amazon.

 - A behind-the-scenes look at the film